alphagov/govuk-import-export-prototype/answer/choosing-export-market-ukti-experimental-sg.markdown

 ##Check there are no special requirements in another EU country

+Most goods and services that you move within the EU are 'harmonised' - if they meet certain standards in the UK, you can take them everywhere in the EU.

+Some goods or services are exceptions and will need to follow extra 'technical rules'.

-If you're moving goods to another EU country, check if your product [may have special rules](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/products-list_en).
+s1.
+Check if your goods or services [may have to follow special rules](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/products-list_en).

+s2.
 If it does, [use the contact point](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/contacts-list_en) in the country you're moving your goods to to check the rules.